Bayesian defective Marshall-Olkin Gompertz model: an integrated approach to identifying cure fraction: Simulation Study

-Tables \ref{tab:freq_MC_MOG} and \ref{tab:freq_MC_MOIG} display the Monte Carlo results of the mean, standard deviation, the relative bias and coverage probability for 95\% confidence intervals of $\hat{\boldsymbol{\vartheta}} = (\hat{a_0}, \hat{a_1}, \hat{b_2}, \hat{b_0}, \hat{b_1}, \hat{b_2}, \hat{\lambda})$ considering different sample sizes (50, 100, 500, 1,000 and 5,000) for simulated data from the Marshall-Olkin Gompertz regression and Marshall-Olkin inverse Gaussian regression, respectively.

-The simulation results show the approximation of the mean of replicates to the true parameters with the decrease of its standard deviations as the sample size increases.
-The average of relative bias also decreases, showing satisfactory results for $n \geq 100$.
-The relative bias is close to zero for all parameter when $n \geq 500$.
-For the parameter $\lambda$, the relative bias is always positive, indicating more cases of overestimation.
-For the sample size $n \geq 500$, the coverage probability shows the nominal values next to 95\%, which are related to the frequentist theory of 95\% confidence intervals.
-For the cases with small samples (50 and 100), the coverage probabilities appear to be far from the nominal value for the parameters $b_0, b_1$ and $\lambda$.
-In the scenario with 5,000 simulated observations per replicate, comparing with the case with 50 simulated observations, we conclude that the method presents the asymptotic properties of the maximum likelihood estimator.
+Figure \ref{fig:sim_results} summarizes the Monte Carlo results of the bias and coverage probability for 95\% confidence intervals of $\hat{\boldsymbol{\vartheta}}$ for the different sample sizes.
+The simulations show the approximation of the mean of replicates to the true parameters with the decrease of variability as the sample size increases, due to the decrease of bias, showing satisfactory results for $n \geq 500$.
+For the sample size $n \geq 500$, the coverage probability shows values close to the nominal value of 95\%.
+For the cases with small samples ($n=100$), the coverage probabilities appear to be far from the nominal value for the regression parameters.
+In the scenario with 5000 simulated observations per replicate, comparing with the case with 100 simulated observations, we conclude that the method presents good asymptotic properties under a low informative prior information scheme.

-Tables \ref{tab:bayes_MC_MOG} and \ref{tab:bayes_MC_MOIG} show the summary of average of posterior mean, the average of posterior standard deviation, the average of relative bias computed using posterior mean of Monte Carlo replicates and the coverage probability (CP) of the 95\% HPD for credibility intervals.

-For both regression models, the experiment reveals point estimation presents close values to the set of parameters specified when the sample size $n$ is greater or equal to 500, with low variability outlined by values of standard deviations.
-The relative bias also points out the proximity of the true vector of parameters when $n \geq 500$.
-For sample size equals to 100, the nominal values of 95\% credibility intervals show desirable outcomes.
-These conclusions for both introduced regression models on this work under the Bayesian estimation with vague information underlie a consistent inference.